 I abandoned the fiction novelist dream for a decidedly less outrageous career path.
 Not knowing what I could do with writing, I followed a somewhat disjointed path and ended up spending over a decade in the corporate world.
 Most of that decade was spent in human resources—learning & development, recruitment, and compensation & benefits—in industries such as not-for-profit, Oil & Gas, education, and financial services.
 Throughout my HR experience, I was always drawn to the tasks that involved writing and editing, whether it was for reports or policies & procedures documents.

 I boldly leaped into solopreneurship in 2017 as a freelance writer, editor, and designer, and haven’t looked back since.
 Okay, maybe I did glance over my shoulder a few times because, hello, this is scary.
 But it’s been incredibly rewarding and humbling to take on this new path, one that is more aligned to the young girl that once found her place and grounding in the presence of words.

 - Certificate in Graphic Design, SAIT Polytechnic (2017)

 - Certificate in Technical Writing, Mount Royal University (2017)

 - Certificate in Professional Editing, Mount Royal University (2018)

 When I’m not doing word nerdy things, I live a quiet life with my husband and our adopted rescue mutt Sammy.
-I volunteer as a foster home and photography coordinator for the Alberta Animal Rescue Crew Society (AARCS), devour books like they’re going out of style, and love posting food flatlays on my personal Instagram account.
+I work part-time as a communications and graphic design coordinator for a local non-profit association.
+I also volunteer as a foster home and photographer for the Alberta Animal Rescue Crew Society (AARCS), devour books like they’re going out of style, and love posting food flatlays on my personal Instagram account.